 Garlic has potential to help manage blood sugar.
 Reports show garlic intake can lower fasting blood glucose, which is your blood sugar level when you haven’t eaten.
 Similar studies also suggest that onions have positive effects on blood sugar levels.

-Garlic does not have a GI ranking since it does not have carbohydrates and won’t increase blood sugar levels.
+Garlic doesn’t have a GI ranking since it doesn’t have carbohydrates and won’t increase blood sugar levels.
 Add more garlic into your meals by trying this delicious garlic spread by An Edible Mosaic.
 It can last for a week and replace butter or salad dressing.

 Leafy greens are high in fiber and nutrients like magnesium and vitamin A. These nutrients can help to lower blood sugar.
 Leafy greens to add to your diet include: